jibla/hacker-news-bot/README.md

 ### Environment Variables

 - `DISCORD_WEBHOOK_URL`: The webhook URL for the Discord channel where news will be posted.
+- `SLACK_WEBHOOK_URL`: The webhook URL for the Slack channel where news will be posted.
 - `SCHEDULE_PERIOD`: The frequency (in minutes) at which the bot fetches and posts news.
 - `FETCH_TOP_STORIES_AMOUNT`: The number of top stories the bot should fetch and attempt to post at each interval.
 - `STORAGE`: Specifies the method for tracking posted stories (`local` for file storage, `database` for SQLite).